New Orleans — or ‘Nola’ as she’s also affectionately known — means Mardi Gras, but this city has so much more to offer travellers.

 Pay a visit to the Backstreet Cultural Museum to marvel at the flamboyant Mardi Gras costumes.
 If you are able to time your visit for the Mardi Gras festival (which is usually held in February), you’ll witness the legendary celebration that takes over the town.
 It’s a heady mix of parades, parties, elaborate masks and shiny beads (throws) tossed into the crowds by performers.

 Wind down in an 18th century pirates’ den — Lafitte’s Blacksmith Shop Bar — for a voodoo ice cocktail and shanty by the piano.
 Look out for the bullet holes in the walls, a remnant of pirate Jean Lafitte’s battles with the British (and anyone else who crossed his path)!

 Forget the American clichés of hamburgers, hot dogs and apple pie; while in Louisiana, you’ll enjoy mouth-watering Creole and Cajun flavours.

 For the tastiest of things to do in New Orleans, the guides from Free Tours by Foot give a great introduction to the French Quarter’s foodie culture, where you’ll sample po’ boy sandwiches (French baguettes stuffed with prawns, crab or crawfish) and jambalaya (a spicy chorizo, chicken and rice dish).
-Finish with sweet treats — beignets (moreish French doughnuts) and a chicory-blended café au lait.
+Finish with a sweet treat — beignets (moreish French-style doughnuts) washed down with a chicory-blended coffee.